-Now, freezing breads and muffins after they have been baked is nothing new to me and, in fact, is the way I traditionally use up zucchini.
-I found that we used it more if I made a bunch of loaves and froze them for use over a couple months than grating and freezing the zucchini itself.
-I just don’t find it as easy to use once it’s been frozen, so it just tends to sit in the freezer.
+Freezing breads and muffins after they have been baked is nothing new to me and, in fact, is the way I traditionally use up zucchini.
+I found that we actually ate it if I made a number of loaves, cookies, cupcakes, cake, etc. and froze them for use throughout the winter rather than grating and freezing the zucchini itself.
+I just don’t find it as easy to use once it’s been frozen, so grated zucchini just tends to sit in the freezer.

-But this recipe is a revelation!
-You freeze the muffins before they are cooked and then just cook as many as you need (no thawing needed) when you want fresh-from-the-oven muffins.
-I cooked one muffin right away to see if I liked the muffin itself, and I did, but I was waiting for the verdict from the frozen one before sharing with you (I created this recipe after finding a carrot muffin recipe in an old issue of Everyday Food that went into the freezer before being cooked).
+But this recipe for zucchini cinnamon freezer muffins is a revelation!
+You freeze the muffin dough before it’s cooked and then just cook as many as you need (no thawing needed) when you want fresh-from-the-oven muffins.
+After adapting this recipe to use zucchini, I cooked one muffin right away to see if I liked the muffin itself and I did, but I was waiting to see how they baked up from frozen before sharing with you.

-All I’ve got to say is…find some zucchini and try this as soon as you can- they are so good (actually, I think these are the best zucchini muffins I’ve had!) and so easy.
-Imagine having warm muffins in 30 minutes without dirtying a bowl or even the muffin pan they cooked in…
+All I’ve got to say is…find some zucchini and try this as soon as you can!
+They are so good and so easy, and actually, I think these may be the best zucchini muffins I’ve had.
+Imagine having warm muffins in 30 minutes without dirtying a bowl or even the muffin pan they cooked in!

 - 1-1/4 c. whole wheat pastry flour